 For years the Hera Group has been promoting many environmental education projects, in all the areas, in order to raise awareness in schools on issues related to services and to take part in the disclosure processes, making available a variety of company skills.

-The “La Grande Macchina del Mondo” project closed the 2016-2017 school year with very successful results that confirm how attentive and interested the school world, from kindergartens to secondary schools, is in the free educational programme that Hera offers throughout the served territory.
+The “La Grande Macchina del Mondo” (“The Great Engine of the World”) project closed the 2017-2018 school year with results that attest to a significant success, confirming how the school world, from kindergartens to secondary schools, is in the free educational programme that Hera offers throughout the area it serves.

-In 2017, the total number of students participating in the initiatives rose further (+3.6% compared to 2016), as did the number of teachers involved (+6.1% compared to 2016) while the number of schools involved is slightly down (-2.4% compared to 2016).
+In 2018, the total number of students participating in the initiatives rose further (+7.1% compared to 2017), as did the number of teachers involved (+7.9% compared to 2017) and the number of schools involved (+5.4% compared to 2017).

 In line with Hera Group’s guidelines, the intense activity of free educational proposals to schools continued throughout the territory served by AcegasApsAmga under the “The Great Engine of the World” and “Un pozzo di scienza” (“Science Well”) programmes.
 The number of schools involved has slightly decreased (251 compared to 280 in 2017), but with an increase in the number of students (+1.9% compared to 2017) and schools involved (+4.6% compared to 2017).
 AcegasApsAmga continues to pursue with conviction its commitment to environmental education for children, also offering access to major water and waste treatment facilities.
 The main objective is to encourage young people to cultivate a responsible attitude towards the environment and the rational use of resources.